'Here We Go': SCOTUS To Hear Mississippi Abortion Case

-Category: World Politics Hits: 4Here it comes.
+Category: World Politics Hits: 17Here it comes.
 Now that Mitch McConnell has stolen one Supreme Court seat and filled two more with Heritage Foundation/Federalist Society loyalists, NOW they're taking a major abortion case.
 They've been sitting on this case for eight months, waiting for their majority moment.
 Jackson Women’s Health Organization v.
 Dobbs declares a 15-week gestational ban on abortion.
 Until Amy Coney Barrett arrived on the high court, such a ban was deemed unconstitutional.
 This case has been tee'd up, specifically and on purpose, now that Barrett sits in a SCOTUS seat.
 We MUST un-pack the court by adding justices who are not beholden to right wing nut jobs.
 Who could have possibly imagined that dark-money ringer and accused rapist Brett Kavanaugh and theocratic shill Amy Coney Barrett would... oh wait, everyone imagined it. https://t.co/5SQBGUrOdp — Steve Silberman (@stevesilberman) May 17, 2021

 Read more https://crooksandliars.com/2021/05/here-we-go-scotus-hear-mississippi